muammar-yacoob/unity-mcp/README.md

 Setup Unity MCP in my project at /path/to/unity/project
 ```

-This installs 8 editor scripts to `Assets/Editor/UnityMCP/` including:
+This installs 9 editor scripts to `Assets/Editor/UnityMCP/` including:
 - HTTP server with auto-start (port 8080)
+- WebSocket server for real-time communication (port 8090)
 - Control Panel UI with 🟢🟠🔴⚪ status monitoring
 - ScriptableObject configuration for persistent settings
-- Handlers for all 30 tools
+- Handlers for all 30+ tools

 **After installation:**
 1. Restart Unity Editor